unoplatform/uno/doc/articles/using-uno-ui.md

 The Uno.UI layout engine on Android and iOS is applied by a parent to its children.
 This means that if a control has an alignment or a margin set, if it is not child of a FrameworkElement (ie it's the child of a non-Uno view), those properties will be ignored, and the control will stretch within its parent's available space.

-This behavior is is a direct consequence of the ability to mix native and Uno.UI controls.
+This behavior is a direct consequence of the ability to mix native and Uno.UI controls.

 ## Dependency Properties